PhilEllis/AnamCara-milestone-3/README.md

 ## Anam Cara Future Iterations

 - The first iteration would be to improve the datepicker utilised.
 Currently the datepicker allows you to use dates in the past.
 Although this is in keeping with the less restrictive ethos of the site and aligned with allowing the users to choose dates that resonate with them, this feature could be abused by users to have their messages published early by inputting retrospective dates.
 To prevent this from happening the next iteration would include a customisable datepicker that would restrict access to past dates.
+- I also feel that the scheduling or messaging around the release of notes would need to be improved as per user feedback.
+Currently once the message is submitted a flash message appears to communicate that the message will be released at 00:00hrs GMT after the publish date.
+I feel this may need to be changed to be released 00:00hr GMT on the day of the selected Publish date or communication left within the form so that the user is aware and can edit the publish date accordingly.
+- I feel that confirmation feed back should be given to the user to confirm the edit or deletion of a note has been successful.
+This would be the next feature to be implemented as i feel it would improve the user experience.
 - A personal Dashboard would be created to allow users to see their messages pending or posted in one place.
 This dashboard would allow users to update or delete their messages before the publish date.
 This would be an improvement on the current model of having to wait for the publish date in order to access the message to edit or delete.
 - An option to edit account details such as changing username, password resets and adding a linked email.
 This would assist users to increase account security but also allow the business to build their customer email database.
 - The option to customize the privacy settings of my messages, choosing whether they are publicly visible or restricted to a select group of individuals.